 The fifth book in The Witcher series by Andrzej Sapkowski, originally in Polish (original title: Chrzest ognia).While Geralt recuperates from the injuries he sustained at Thanedd, the Nilfgaard Empire conquers half of the Northern lands and scares the rest into submission.
-As soon as he can, he goes out searching for the disappeared Ciri and is joined by a pregnant Archer Girl Milva, Dandelion the Spoony Bard, Cahir the Nilfgaardian knight who saved Ciri in Cintra, and a Vegetarian Vampire Regis.
+As soon as he can, he goes out searching for the disappeared Ciri and is joined by a pregnant archer girl Milva, Dandelion the Spoony Bard, Cahir the Nilfgaardian knight who saved Ciri in Cintra, and a Vegetarian Vampire scholar and healer named Regis.
 Along the way, they are accompanied by dwarf Zoltan Chivay and his gang.
 Yennefer is nowhere to be seen; as such, she is presumed to be one of the ringleaders of the Thanedd coup.
 The truth, however, is more complicated, being related to the machinations of a freshly started sorcerous secret society.
 Meanwhile, stranded in unfamiliar land, Ciri unexpectedly finds love and family within a gang of teenage highwaymen, Rats.

 Tropes found in the book:

 - Arson, Murder, and Jaywalking: in description of Geralt's actions during the Thanedd coup.
 In loose transcription:"He [Geralt] killed a dozen Squirrels, slaughtered Artaud Terranova and caused unhealthy arousal of Keira Metz."

 - To avoind confusion for those unfamiliar with the saga: Squirrel is a term for dwarf/elven terrorists.

 - Blind Jump: a magical variety, involving teleportation to the place of origin of a random item.